ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 TRAXXXMANIA is another classic banger by jamesjan3, pairing a catchy song with even more addicting mapping, this map was voted the best spotlights map by players for a reason.

-The many different stylistic changes throughout the map fits perfectly with the different sections within the song.
-Note and rhythm density is extremely well thought through to show the many different facets the song has, this paired with unique compressed slidershapes to represent changes in vocal pitches between sections highlights how this map goes above and beyond showcasing the song in every way.
+The many stylistic changes made throughout the map fit perfectly with the different sections within the song.
+Note and rhythm density is meticulously wielded to highlight the various facets the song portrays, all paired with unique compressed slider-shapes to represent changes in vocal pitches between sections to produce a piece that goes simply above and beyond in every way.

-When you do play this, make sure to turn the storyboard on to see the duck spin alongside the map's own rotation!!
+When you do play this, make sure to turn the storyboard on to see the duck spin alongside the map's own rotation!

 #### Curators' Pick